 If a student engages in inappropriate behavior during a test, the Testing Center will collect evidence and notify the teacher (see 3.3.16 Academic Honesty).

-In order to properly conclude a semester's learning activities, faculty members in some courses require examination days after the last day of class.
+In order to properly conclude a semester's learning activities, faculty members in some courses require examination days at the conclusion of the semester.
 The University does not require faculty members to use final examination days, but it does establish a calendar that provides 90-minute test blocks for each course offered more than once per week during regular daytime classes.
-All faculty have the option of using these blocks during the examination days or using the last day of class for administering their final exam.
-Final exams should not be given prior to the regularly scheduled last day of class.
+All faculty have the option of using these blocks during the examination days or using the last day of regularly scheduled class periods to administer final exams.
+Final exams should not be given prior to the beginning of examination days.

 Due to congestion in the Testing Center during examination days, faculty members are encouraged to use their scheduled rooms for final examinations that can be administered in 90 minutes or less.
 The regularly-assigned classroom is also available for projects, presentations, and other activities.